-- 4.1 The examination board may at its discretion grant an STC grade (Still to Complete). - 4.2 An STC is an interim result granted for a paper in anticipation of the successful completion of the paper, through the resubmission of work, resitting of an examination or other such requirements as may be stipulated by the examination board. - 4.3 Where an STC is granted for a paper, the paper shall not be credited unless a passing grade as specified in Section 3 above has been confirmed by the examination board. - 4.4 The requirements stipulated by the examination board must be met within the semester following the granting of the STC, unless the examination board approves an extension of time. - 4.5 Where the requirements are not met within the approved time, the interim result of STC will be converted to a fail grade.
+- 4.1 The examination board may at its discretion grant an STC result (Still to Complete). - 4.2 An STC is an interim result granted for a paper in anticipation of the successful completion of the paper, through the resubmission of work, resitting of an examination or other such requirements as may be stipulated by the examination board. - 4.3 Where an STC is granted for a paper, the paper shall not be credited unless a passing grade as specified in Section 3 above has been confirmed by the examination board. - 4.4 The requirements stipulated by the examination board must be met within the semester following the granting of the STC, unless the examination board approves an extension of time. - 4.5 Where the requirements are not met within the approved time, the interim result of STC will be converted to a fail grade. - 4.6 An alternative grade of UX (Under Examination) may be awarded as an interim grade while the paper is undergoing formal examination by the University and is subject to all other conditions applying to an STC grade.